10 Rabbits in Asian Art for the Year of the Rabbit

 Diwali or Deepawali is an ancient festival and arguably the most important of all Hindu holidays.
 It is the third day of a five-day-long celebration that also includes the Hindu New Year.
 Diwali falls on the night of the full moon between mid-October and mid-November.
 While the story behind the celebration differs from region to region, the most commonly accepted is based on the Ramayana.
-Diwali commemorates Lord Rama's return to his kingdom of Ayodhya after fourteen years in exile.
+Diwali commemorates Lord Rama’s return to his kingdom of Ayodhya after 14 years in exile.

 Rama is the seventh avatar or incarnation of the Supreme God, Vishnu.
 His tale, the Ramayana, is one of the greatest works of South Asian literature.
-A voluminous poem of 24,000 verses, this narrative originated in 5th century BC.
+A voluminous poem of 24,000 verses, this narrative originated in the 5th century BCE.
 However, the story is believed to have existed in oral form long before it was reduced to writing by Sage Valmiki.
-The lively narrative has sparked the imagination of countless artists since antiquity and has resulted in works of sculpture, temple art, rock carvings, paintings, performance arts, etc. Given Rama’s divine status, representations of the Ramayana in visual arts is considered an act of devotion.
+The lively narrative has sparked the imagination of countless artists since antiquity and has resulted in works of sculpture, temple art, rock carvings, paintings, performance arts, etc. Given Rama’s divine status, representations of the Ramayana in visual arts are considered an act of devotion.

-After being corrupted by a devious servant, Queen Ketaki tricked her husband, King Dashratha, into sending her step-son, Rama, into exile for fourteen years.
+After being corrupted by a devious servant, Queen Ketaki tricked her husband, King Dashratha, into sending her stepson, Rama, into exile for 14 years.
 This would secure the throne in favor of her own son, Bharath.
 The virtuous Rama obeyed his father without hesitation and left for the Dandakaranya (forest of Dandaka) with his wife Sita (an avatar of Goddess Lakshmi) and brother Lakshman.
 Shortly after, with his beloved sons departed, King Dashratha died of a broken heart.